USBC Women's Championships Brackets

 The USBC Women's Championships offers participants a wide variety of optional brackets.
 The entry fee is $5 or $10 for most options, so brackets are a great way to add more excitement to your tournament experience and possibly pick up additional prize money.

 At the Women's Championships, there are several types of brackets available, including scratch, handicap, senior (age 50 and older) and super senior (age 60 and older).
 Handicap for brackets is 90 percent of 220.

-The idea of brackets is simple: each “bracket” includes eight randomly-selected bowlers on your squad during team, doubles and/or singles events.
+Each bracket will include eight randomly selected bowlers on your squad.
 You need to bowl a higher game than the bowler you are paired against to advance out of each round.
 If you win all three matches, you win your bracket.

 SECOND CHANCE BRACKETS

-For $10, the Second Chance Brackets are similar to regular brackets but four of the eight bowlers will have a chance to at least win back their entry fee.
-There will be scratch and handicap Second Chance Brackets available during all three events.
+Second Chance Brackets are similar to regular brackets, but four of the eight bowlers will have a chance to at least win back their entry fees.
+Second Chance Brackets cost $10 each and will be available to all bowlers during team, doubles and singles.
+All Second Chance Brackets are handicap.

 Bowlers who lose the first game will advance to a losers' bracket.
 Bowlers who lose again will be eliminated.
 Bowlers whose first loss comes in the second game will advance to a second sub-bracket.
 The bowler who loses again will be eliminated.

 The person who makes it through the initial bracket undefeated will win $30.
 Two wins and a loss in the final will earn the bowler $20.
 A win in the first game, followed by a loss in the second and a win in the third will earn the bowler $15.
 The winner of the initial losers' bracket will earn $10.

 Side Pots reward bowlers who are the best on their squad.
 These scratch and handicap pots pay out for the highest game (each game) among those who are entered.
 Side Pots cost $10 and will be available during team, doubles and singles.